SeanyWang/despecs/LGspecs.md

 Continue typing in one single line per page and use a single space as field separators between the .

-**Please note:** If you can identify a single space within a name etc. as a decorative space to make the table layout optically more pleasing, do not type it.
+**Note:** If you can identify a single space within a name etc. as a decorative space to make the table layout optically more pleasing, do not type it.

 # Images